ctomkow/swITch/README.md

 * There is a known bug with expecting on '#'.
 If you have a hashtag anywhere in the config (e.g. port label, or HP 'show runn') then expect hits the delimiter and stops.
 Consequently you don't get the full output.
 I have branch open and I am working on fixing it.
+* HP Procurves send VT100 control codes over the session.
+I need to filter this out.
+Otherwise pushing changes to HP's do work, but the output is all messed up.

 ### FUTURE DEVELOPMENT